Antipatris: Trade links and relations

 It is clear that Tel Aphek was a site not only at the centre of imperial administration, but also well-connected to the international trade in luxury goods, as reflected in the abundant finds of Cypriot and Mycenaean ceramics.

 Illustrative of Cypro-Canaanite trade especially is a fragmentary amphora handle [Aphek 5/29277], clearly inscribed after firing with Sign 38 of the Cypro-Minoan Linear Script [Yasur-Landau and Goren 2004].
 The handle was excavated from secondary deposition in Aphek Area X, Locus 2953, belonging to the very meagre Stratum X11 built over the Governor's Residency.
 An extreme likelihood exists, therefore, that the object belonged to the earlier, more prosperous Stratum XI2 of the Residency itself.
 Given the as-yet-undeciphered nature of the script, the precise significance of the post-firing addition of a Cypro-Minoan sign must remain uncertain.
 At minimum the sign indicates that individuals employing Cypro-Minoan script handled the vessel from which the handle derived.
 Combined with petrographic analysis of the clay employed in manufacturing the amphora—pointing to an origin in or within the vicinity of Akko—the readiest reconstruction from the evidence must be that the vessel (and any companions) was manufactured in the Akko region before shipping, either to such redistribution points as Tell Abu Hawam or Tel Nami, or (more likely) to Cyprus itself (perhaps via one of these ports), where it was likely emptied of its original contents—certainly marked—before being shipped back to the Levant (now probably containing Cypriot product) and achieving final deposition at Aphek.

+National Park

+Today, Tel Afek is situated within the Yarkon and Tel Afek National Park, which covers approximately 3,200 dunams (800 acres).
+The park serves as a major recreational area in central Israel, combining archaeological heritage with nature conservation.

+The site features a large artificial lake created to help preserve local flora and fauna, particularly the Nuphar lutea, an endangered species in the region.
+A popular attraction is the "shichshuchit" (wading pools) system — a series of shallow water channels designed for visitors.

+The Ottoman-era fortress, often referred to as the Antipatris Fortress or Binar Bashi is the park’s prominent landmark and offers panoramic views of the surrounding Gush Dan region.
+The park includes fortress ruins as well as nearby Roman-era remains, including a reconstructed Cardo and a small theater.
+The park also serves as a sanctuary for the Acanthobrama telavivensis, a rare fish species that was successfully reintroduced into the area’s restored freshwater habitats.